smorad/um_cisc_7026/lecture_3_neural_networks.typ

   #side-by-side[Incoming impulses (via dendrites) change the electric potential of the neuron][  #cimage("figures/lecture_3/bio_neuron_activation.png", height: 50%)] #pause

-  Recall that in a parallel circuit, we can sum voltages together #pause
+  In a parallel circuit, we can sum voltages together #pause

   Many active dendrites will add together and trigger an impulse